 NATIONAL CYBERSECURITY STRATEGY - NIS Capacities

-|Year of adoption||2012|
+|Year of adoption||2013; 2015|

 |Updates and revisions||

-There are 4 public CERTs and 6 private CERTs (1 is a joint industry service) covering different sectors of the economy and society in Luxembourg.
+Currently, there are 4 public CERTs and 6 private CERTs (1 is a joint industry service) covering different sectors of the economy and society in Luxembourg.

 GOVCERT.LU - government and critical infrastructures.
 It oversees the management of cyber-security incidents compromising Luxembourg, its citizens or its economy and is responsible for receiving, reviewing and responding to reports of such.
 NCERT.LU (National CERT) acts as the official national point of contact for national and international governmental CERTs.